Cyvelnet/laravel5-fractal/README.md

 <sup>welcome to my first laravel package, lets rock.<sup>

+Require this package with composer using the following command:

+    "cyvelnet/laravel5-fractal": "~1.0"

 After updating composer, add the ServiceProvider to the providers array in config/app.php